chrisman/promiseplayground/README.md

 # Promise Playground

-a couple of suggestions on using promises
+A couple of suggestions on using promises

 ## Flatten nested promises with `Promise.all`